sselph/scraper/README.md

 *Note:* Scraper is included in RetroPie-Setup from [version 3.1](https://github.com/RetroPie/RetroPie-Setup/releases/tag/3.1) and can be [accessed from their UI](https://github.com/RetroPie/RetroPie-setup/wiki/scraper).
 Otherwise you can use the instructions below.

-At the time of writing this raspbian has an old version of go 1.0.2 so you can cross-compile on another system or download an unofficial go binary from [http://dave.cheney.net/unofficial-arm-tarballs](http://dave.cheney.net/unofficial-arm-tarballs).
+At the time of writing this raspbian has an old version of go 1.3.3 so you can cross-compile on another system or download a [recent version of Go](https://golang.org/dl/)

 ### Build: